jessewang-arvatosystems/cdktf-aws-terraform-github-actions-demo/README.md

 Should seldom be used.
 The stack created in `main` can be created/destroyed by navigating to the **Actions** tab and triggering the workflows **.github/workflows/apply.yml** or **.github/workflows/destroy.yml** manually

+## Getting state of Terraform created infrastructure
+The stack can be analyzed by navigating to the **Actions** tab and triggering the workflow **.github/workflows/state.yml**

 ## Testing Locally
 Navigate to `ci-cd-pipeline` or `main` and  run `npm test`